Streamlining Detector-based Radiometry at SURF III

 The synchrotron radiation is collimated by the first mirror and directed into the monochromator section.
 In the monochromator, a pair of optical elements –normal-incidence gratings, grazing incidence gratings, crystals, or mirrors (in any combination) – disperse the radiation.
 A second mirror focuses the radiation onto an exit slit.
 End-station instrumentation consists of a small reflectometer and a large instrument calibration chamber capable of testing optical components and assembled spacecraft instruments.
 Available measurements include reflectivity, transmission, and detector responsivity.

-The two mirrors are off-axis paraboloids using 2° grazing angle (88° angle of incidence with respect to the mirror normal) and 10-m focal length.
+The two mirrors are off-axis paraboloids using a 2° grazing angle (88° angle of incidence with respect to the mirror normal) and a 10m focal length.

 Specifications / Capabilities: